 It gave me all the rush that the hardcore city crane climbers feel without the fear or arrest of death.
 That’s a win in my books!

-If you’re interested in grabbing a copy of the lightroom preset I used to edit these photos you can click here for a direct download.
-If you enjoy the content then please consider signing up to the journal where I share additional content and presets etc. monthly.
+If you’re interested in grabbing a copy of the lightroom preset I used to edit these photos you can click below for a direct download.
+If you enjoy the content then please consider downloading our presets where I share additional content and presets etc. monthly.

 Thanks for reading.